abetlen/sqlite3-bfsvtab-ext/README.md

 - `tablename`: The name of the table or view which contains the graph edges (can be any table or view in the database).
 - `fromcolumn`: The node id column where an edge starts from (must be integer).
 - `tocolumn`: The node id column where an edge goes to (must be integer).
-- `root`: The root node id of the breadth first traversal.
+- `root`: The root node id of the breadth-first traversal.

 The virtual table also provides the following columns that can be returned or used as contraints:
 - `id`: The id of the current node being visited.